 Galaxy Brain - Text by M. Alan Kazlev modified from Anders Sandberg's Transhumanist Terminology A form of distributed intelligence; an intelligent being with parts spread across an entire galaxy.
 If not linked by wormholes, the internal communication lags would be on the order of tens of thousands years.

-Gate(s) of Hell - Text by Jorge Ditchkenberg Mythical wet being from mythology of virtual beings, which first introduced evil and corruption into the ancient unspoiled virtual world.
+Gate(s) of Hell - Text by Jorge Ditchkenberg Mythical biont from the mythology of virtual beings who first introduced evil and corruption into the ancient unspoiled virtual world.
 In many aspects it is similar to Satan in Christianity.

 Gestgangs - Text by Michael Beck Rumoured, no one knows if they're real or not.
 Or rather, those who know aren't telling.
 Gestgangs are renegade group minds that, according to rumour, lurk in cities and kidnap ordinary individuals to force them into the group mind.
 Many scholars consider this to be one more form of urban folklore.